unoplatform/uno.toolkit.ui/doc/helpers/itemsrepeater-extensions.md

 #### Remarks

-- The above XAML will automatically prefetch enough items to fill the viewport with 5 pages worth of items when the user scrolls to within 2 pages of the end of the list.
+- The above XAML will automatically prefetch enough items to fill the viewport with 5 pages worth of items when the user scrolls to within the last 2 pages of the list.